kexinxiang/Global-Flight-Price-Prediction/Data-Management/load-flight-general-info/README.md

 ### `import-airline.py`

-- **Description:** Processes a `.dat` file containing airline information and inserts the data into a MySQL database.
+- **Description:** Processes `airline.dat` containing airline information and inserts the data into a MySQL database.
 - **Key Functions:**
   - `process_dat_file(filename)`: Reads and processes the airline `.dat` file, extracting relevant fields.
   - Inserts airline data into the MySQL `Airlines` table.

 ### `import-airport.py`

-- **Description:** Processes a `.dat` file containing airport information and inserts the data into a MySQL database.
+- **Description:** Processes `airport.dat` containing airport information and inserts the data into a MySQL database.
 - **Key Functions:**
   - `process_dat_file(filename)`: Reads and processes the airport `.dat` file, extracting relevant fields and validating latitude and longitude.
   - Inserts airport data into the MySQL `Airports` table.